devantisolutions/secureaccess-connector-deployment/README.md

 # Architecture Overview

-The Connector is deployed inside the customer/private network and establishes a secure outbound connection to the Devanti SecureAccess platform.
+The connector is installed inside the customer/private network and establishes an outbound encrypted tunnel to the Devanti Gateway.

 No inbound firewall ports are required from the internet to the customer environment.